-As at December 31, 2016 and December 31, 2015, the fair value of the Partnership's investment in GVest Eagle has been determined using the direct income capitalization approach.
-The direct income capitalization approach values an investment by dividing the forecast stabilized net operating income (when 97% of leases are executed) by capitalization rates of 5.48% to 6.25% (2015 - 5.48% to 6.25%).
+As at December 31, 2017 and December 31, 2016, the fair value of the Partnership's investment in GVest Eagle has been determined using the direct income capitalization approach.
+The direct income capitalization approach values an investment by dividing the forecast stabilized net operating income by capitalization rates of 5.31% to 5.39% (2016 - 5.48% to 6.25%).

 The capitalization rate used represents general economic factors, specific industry factors, project risk and current market conditions.
-Net operating income is discounted from the date that stabilized net operating income is expected to be achieved, to the statement of financial position date using a discount rate of 10% (2015 - 15%).
+Net operating income is discounted from the date that stabilized net operating income is expected to be achieved, to the statement of financial position date using a discount rate of 6.5% (2016 - 10%).

 The discount rate used represents the rate of return an investor would expect to earn given the risks associated with achieving the forecast stabilized net operating income, general economic factors, specific industry factors and having a regard for current market conditions.
-The investment in GVest Eagle is sensitive to changes in the assumptions in the forecast stabilized net operating income and to changes in the discount rate.
+The investment in

+GVest Eagle is sensitive to changes in the assumptions in the forecast stabilized net operating income and to changes in the discount rate.